akankshhha/celestial-navigator/README.md

-Here lies description for celestial-navigator.
+## celestial-navigator

-Live link: master--tangerine-macaron-4bf694.netlify.app/navigate
+# Live link:
+master--tangerine-macaron-4bf694.netlify.app/navigate

-This web-app/website acts as a database for information of star wars.
-Modules implemented: Planets, Residents in each planet, Starships and Vehicles.
+This web-app/website acts as a database for information regarding star wars franchise.

+# Modules implemented:
+Galactic System (PLanets in star wars) and TRansportation System (Starships and Vehicles)

+# Instructions to run this app locally:
+1. Clone this repository to your local machine using Git.
+2. Navigate to the local repository and install the node modules.
+3. Run the application locally and view it in localhost:4200.

 # CelestialNavigator